<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 After months on the market, your home is just not attracting the buyers you’d hoped for.
 An impending PCS date is creeping up, and the need to sell is becoming more urgent.
 Although you thought you did everything right to prepare and advertise the house the first time, there are likely some improvements you could make if you dug a little deeper and adjusted the marketing plan.

-But if you're ready to move on, here's some guidance for revamping your home selling strategy and determining the best alternative if you cannot sell your property.
+Here's some guidance for revamping your home selling strategy and determining the best alternative if you cannot sell your house.

 Evaluate Your Home Selling Strategy

-Before upending your selling tactics, ask yourself these questions.
+Before upending your sale tactics, review a selling your home checklist and ask yourself these questions.

 Have you: